China says it began public use of covid-19 vaccine a month ago, bypassing clinical trials

 “In order to prevent the disease spread in the fall and winter, we are considering a moderate expansion in the program,” he said.
 “The purpose would be to first build an immunity barrier among special groups in the population.”

-Earlier this month, Russian President Vladimir Putin announced that his country was the first to approve a vaccine for covid-19, the disease caused by the coronavirus.
-In response to critics questioning the safety of the fast-tracked vaccine, Putin said his own daughter has been given it.
+Earlier this month, Russian President Vladimir Putin announced that his country was the first to approve a vaccine for covid-19.
+In response to critics who questioned the safety of the fast-tracked vaccine, Putin said his own daughter has received it.

-Personal testimonials of experimental treatments by top officials is not a typical part of the drug-discovery process.
-But it’s happened repeatedly in the pandemic, as countries’ leaders try to shore up morale, with few tools at hand.
+Personal testimonials of experimental treatments by top officials are not typically part of the drug-discovery process.
+But it has happened repeatedly in the pandemic, as countries’ leaders try to shore up morale, with few tools at hand.

 In China, the head of the country’s Center for Disease Control and Prevention and prominent executives have announced they have received experimental doses of a covid-19 vaccine.
-And in the U.S., Trump has famously touted his use of hydroxychloroquine.
+And in the United States, Trump has famously touted his use of hydroxychloroquine.

-One point that remains unexplained is why China chose to delay its announcement of public rollout of a trial vaccine for a full month.
+One point that remains unexplained is why China chose to delay its announcement of the public rollout of a trial vaccine for a full month.
 It could reflect caution among authorities, as a quiet rollout would be easier to end if those inoculated reported severe side effects.

-On Saturday, Chinese health officials said few given the experimental vaccine so far had reported adverse effects, and none reported fevers.
-They did not give a number of how many had received the trial vaccines.
+On Saturday, Chinese health officials said few people who were given the experimental vaccine so far had reported adverse effects, and none reported fevers.
+They did not give a number of how many have received the trial vaccines.

 Lyric Li, Wang Yuan and Liu Yang in Beijing contributed to this report.